 Rather than reinstalling the Essentials Suite from the start and thinking of the worst, we recommend turning to the Repair function.

-2. Use a third-party desktop email client for Windows
+2. Use third-party desktop email clients for Windows

 You can use a Windows Live Mail trustworthy alternative for your file attachment needs.